Chapter 0:

 The hero couldn't help but gasp at the sight in front of him.
 The party that was supposed to wait for his arrival was lying on the ground.
 The healer, the apprentice mage, and the cute girl he took with him everywhere—all of them were lined up near the dying fire.

-The man ran to them, dirt from his steps putting out the barely holding on orange light of the flame.
+The man ran to them, dirt from his steps putting out the barely holding on orange flame.

 "Hey!
 Wake up!
 The enemy is coming!
-This is no time to sleep.
-Who even is on guard duty?
+This is no time to sleep!
+Who's on guard duty?
 Hey!"

 But nobody answered him.
 In fact, none of them were breathing anymore.
 Upon better inspection, he noticed the horrifying reason.
 All of them had a small hole in their clothes, surrounded by a red hue.